 Creating an Autism-Friendly Haven: Our Journey Together

 Hello, it’s Amit once again.
 I’ve been sharing my experiences with you about the ups and downs of parenting my fantastic son, Saar.
-For those following my journey, you might recall my previous post, “Helping Saar Navigate Social Situations,” where I discussed some of the challenges we faced in assisting Saar with his social interactions.
+For those following my journey, you might recall my previous post, “Helping Saar Navigate Social Situations,” where I discussed some challenges we faced in assisting Saar with his social interactions.
 Before that, we discussed “Discovering Saar’s Incredible Talents,” and how they play a significant role in his daily life.

 Understanding Sensory Sensitivities